Fermionic quantum computation with Cooper pair splitters: Future directions

-\paragraph{Control of induced superconductive gap would simplify the hopping operation} In the current device, superconducting pairing persists under all possible parameters.
-Because of that, the hopping operation in Eq.~\eqref{eq:U_hop} requires a complicated procedure in order to remove the effects of the induced superconducting gap.
-To simplify the hopping operation, we suggest using a device that allows control of the amount of induced superconducting pairing into the middle dot.
-For example, a tunnel barrier between the middle dot and the superconducting lead would mediate the induced superconducting pairing.
-Alternatively, connecting the middle dot to two superconducting leads and controlling the phase difference between them would also allow to control the induced superconducting pairing.

 \paragraph{Our device has limited geometry.} Our proposed device consists of a chain of single-orbital fermionic sites.
-The device layout is a limiting factor, as it only allows nearest-neighbor hoppings, superconducting pairing, and electrostatic interactions.
+The device layout is a limiting factor, as it only allows nearest-neighbor in hoppings, superconducting pairing, and electrostatic interactions.
 The layout limitations are detrimental to effective scalability.
-Thus, future works could for example generalize the model to, for example, two-dimensional lattices.
+Thus, future works could, for example, generalize the model to two-dimensional lattices.

-\paragraph{Our device is a ready-to-use static simulator of one-dimensional Hamiltonians with nn interactions.} We showed that the proposed device is a building block of a fermionic quantum computer.
-However, we must also emphasize that the high control of the system parameters allows to use the same device as a quantum simulator.
-For example, a chain-like device with the unit cell shown in Fig.~\ref{fig:1} at finite $\Gamma$ and $U$ can be directly mapped to the Heisenberg model.
-Thus, together with superconducting correlations, these devices would be an extension of other quantum dot platforms~\cite{van_Diepen_2021}.
+\paragraph{Our device is a ready-to-use static simulator of one-dimensional Hamiltonians with nn interactions.} We showed that the proposed device is a minimal example of a fermionic quantum computer.
+However, we must also emphasize that the high control of the system parameters allows using the same device as a quantum simulator.
+For example, a chain-like device with the unit cell shown in Fig.~\ref{fig:1} at finite $\Gamma_{\sigma_i,\sigma_j}$ and $U_m$ can be directly mapped to the Heisenberg model.
+Thus, with the superconducting correlations, these devices would be an extension of other quantum dot platforms~\cite{van_Diepen_2021}.